ActsAsParanoid/acts_as_paranoid/README.md

 -   You cannot name association `*_with_deleted`
 -   `unscoped` will return all records, deleted or not

-# Support

-This gem supports the most recent versions of Rails and Ruby.

-## Rails

-For Rails 3.2 check the README at the [rails3.2](https://github.com/goncalossilva/rails3_acts_as_paranoid/tree/rails3.2) branch and add this to your Gemfile:

-    gem "acts_as_paranoid", "~> 0.4.0"

-For Rails 3.1 check the README at the [rails3.1](https://github.com/goncalossilva/rails3_acts_as_paranoid/tree/rails3.1) branch and add this to your Gemfile:

-    gem "rails3_acts_as_paranoid", "~>0.1.4"

-For Rails 3.0 check the README at the [rails3.0](https://github.com/goncalossilva/rails3_acts_as_paranoid/tree/rails3.0) branch and add this to your Gemfile:

-    gem "rails3_acts_as_paranoid", "~>0.0.9"

-## Ruby

-This gem is tested on Ruby 1.9, JRuby and Rubinius (both in 1.9 mode).

 # Acknowledgements

 * To [cheerfulstoic](https://github.com/cheerfulstoic) for adding recursive recovery